ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 press "i" to edit.
 ```

-- Paste a following content into Dockerfile
+- Paste the following content into the Dockerfile

 ```dockerfile
 FROM node:12-alpine